mattbowlby/100-days-of-code/log.md

 ### Day 08: 19 August 2017

-**Today's Progress**: Took pieces of example Bootstrap pages and re-did my personal profile page.
+**Today's Progress:** Took pieces of example Bootstrap pages and re-did my personal profile page.

 **Thoughts:** I just couldn't get the CSS and grid layout right by starting from scratch.
 The project looks much cleaner now.
 I have clearly defined all sections of the page.
 Now I need to work on the smaller details and refine the contact section.